- Career record of 393-155 over 17 seasons

 Ryan enjoyed similar results upon his move to the college ranks.
 He spent three successful seasons as associate head coach at Hillsborough Community College in Tampa.
 There he helped lead the Hawks to an average of 20 wins per season, two state tournament appearances, and a Suncoast Conference.

-Coach Ryan was also heavily involved in AAU with successful teams for both girls and boys.
-He also coached at the prestigious Five-Star Basketball Camp.
-Ryan’s work at CF extends beyond the basketball team as he is the coordinator of CF’s intramural sports program and runs the popular CAMP PATRIOT basketball camp for local youth annually in December and the summer months.
+Ryan’s work at CF extends beyond the basketball team as he is the coordinator of CF’s intramural sports program and runs the popular CAMP PATRIOT basketball camp for local youth annually in Spring, December and the summer months.